Kanjy58/temps-velo/README.md

 Note: as rates are low for Nominatim and Openrouteservice, requests results are cached in the file `cache.p`.
 After the first long run, incremental updates should be faster.

 For other regions:
-1. edit title in index.html
+1. edit title and Twitter metadata in index.html
 2. edit default coordinates and zoom (first lines of `main.js`)

 points.tsv format